Does anyone shop at Sears? Sales plunge again

 All of this gives Sears a little more time to figure out a way to get out of its financial mess -- even though customers continue to flee the stores.

 In fact, investors somewhat perversely liked the Sears news Thursday.
-The stock surged 20% Thursday morning and was close to wiping out all of its losses for the year in the process.
+The stock surged nearly 30% Thursday and wiped out all of its losses for the year in the process.

 Why?
 Sales, as lousy as they were, still topped Wall Street's forecasts.
 Sears also said that it trimmed its debt load a bit during the quarter and increased the amount of liquid assets on its balance sheet as well.